ermshiperete/job-dsl-plugin-wiki/Job-DSL-Commands.md

 # Job Factory
 The DSL execution engine exposes only one method, called 'job'.
 This 'job' method implies the creation of a Jenkins job and the closure to this method then further exposed some methods where things get interesting.
-See the later sections to learn the specific available methods available, for when a DSL helper method isn't available, look to the [[configure block]].
+See the later sections to learn the specific available methods available, for when a DSL helper method isn't available, look to the [configure block](The Configure Block).
 Below is the simplest job possible:

 ```groovy
 job {